 Cement Truck Accidents

 It is crucial that cement truck drivers use reasonable care and follow the many regulations that govern their work hours and responsibilities.
-The size and weight of a cement truck are such that a collision may result in devastating injuries or even death.
-If you are hurt or a loved one is killed because a cement truck driver acted carelessly, the Los Angeles cement truck accident lawyers at Sharifi Firm are ready to represent you in holding accountable any parties that may have been responsible.Establishing Liability for a Cement Truck Accident
+The size and weight of a cement truck are such that a cement truck accident may result in devastating injuries or even death.
+If you are hurt or a loved one is killed because a cement truck driver acted carelessly, the Los Angeles truck accident lawyers at Sharifi Firm are ready to represent you in holding accountable any parties that may have been responsible.Establishing Liability for a Cement Truck Accident

 Cement trucks often weigh up to 30,000 pounds, even without carrying wet concrete.
 This is a tremendous amount of weight that makes it difficult to maneuver the truck, stop quickly, and keep the truck in good working condition.
 Generally, a cement truck needs to get to its destination quickly so that the cement can be poured within an hour of being mixed.
 The outside window for pouring cement is 90 minutes.
 This means that many cement truck drivers face pressure to get to their destination quickly, and they may drive recklessly in order to meet a deadline.